VMMs vs CMMs: What are the Differences?

 VMMs are generally affordable.
 They are easier to maintain because of their smaller working parts.
 They require a small initial investment.
 However, their price is influenced by factors such as the VMM’s movement mode, sensor type, software functionality, and hardware configuration.

-They require a higher initial investment than VMMs.
+CMMs require a higher initial investment than VMMs.
 They are also bulkier and have complex moving parts.
 For this reason, maintaining them can prove challenging.
 CMMs require a trained operator to work them.
 Factors such as professional training, work hours, and shift timings may influence the cost of operating a CMM.
 Other cost factors may include licensing fees, calibration costs, and replacement of probe tips.

 Want to know which one is right for you?
 Start by asking yourself these questions: